 The regulatory landscape continues to evolve, with the CBDT / Income Tax Department periodically issuing updates through circulars, notifications, and amendments.
 Businesses should establish processes for monitoring regulatory changes through e-Filing Portal (incometax.gov.in) and professional advisories, and promptly implementing any changes to their compliance processes.

-For mid-year joiners, collect Form 12B and include previous employer income and TDS in the annual computation.
+For mid-year joiners, Form 16 must include income and TDS details from previous employers.
+Collect Form 12B during onboarding and include these in the annual tax computation.

 In the context of income tax and direct tax compliance, understanding the key components including TDS, Form 16, Form 26AS, advance tax, TCS is essential for effective compliance management.
 The governing framework under Income Tax Act 1961, Finance Act prescribes specific requirements that businesses must adhere to based on their entity type, size, and geographical presence.